khulnasoft-bot/github-actions-sandbox/docs/en/docs/help-fastapi.md

 You can [contribute](contributing.md){.internal-link target=_blank} to the source code with Pull Requests, for example:

 * To fix a typo you found on the documentation.
-* To share an article, video, or podcast you created or found about FastAPI by <a href="https://github.com/tiangolo/fastapi/edit/master/docs/en/data/external_links.yml" class="external-link" target="_blank">editing this file</a>.
+* To share an article, video, or podcast you created or found about ReadyAPI by <a href="https://github.com/khulnasoft/readyapi/edit/master/docs/en/data/external_links.yml" class="external-link" target="_blank">editing this file</a>.
     * Make sure you add your link to the start of the corresponding section.
 * To help [translate the documentation](contributing.md#translations){.internal-link target=_blank} to your language.
     * You can also help to review the translations created by others.